 The consumer price index (CPI) in 1951 was 26. the Bureau of Labor Statistics uses this CPI value to track inflation on a monthly basis.

-According to the Bureau of Labor Statistics, the dollar experienced an average inflation rate of 3.43% per year.
-Prices in 2017 are 841.0% higher than prices in 1951.
+According to the Bureau of Labor Statistics consumer price index, the dollar experienced an average inflation rate of 3.43% per year.
+Prices in 2018 are 858.0% higher than prices in 1951.

 |CPI in 1951||26|

 |CPI in 2018||248.991|